blinjrm/yotta_financial_sentiment/README.md

     │
     ├── notebooks                      <- Jupyter notebooks.
     │
-    ├── outputs                        <- Folder contraining the predictions of the model.
-    │
     ├── poetry.lock                    <- Lock file to secure the version of dependencies.
     │
     ├── pyproject.toml                 <- Poetry file with dependencies.